knative/docs/docs/reference/security/README.md

     ```

 !!! note
-    `COSIGN_EXPERIMENTAL=1` is used to allow verification of images signed
-    in `KEYLESS` mode.
+    Knative images are signed in `KEYLESS` mode.
 To learn more about keyless signing, please refer to
     [Keyless Signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md#keyless-signatures)
-    Our signing identity(Subject) for our releases is `signer@knative-nightly.iam.gserviceaccount.com` and the Issuer is `https://accounts.google.com`
+    Our signing identity(Subject) for our releases is `signer@knative-releases.iam.gserviceaccount.com` and the Issuer is `https://accounts.google.com`

 ### Apple macOS